Taxalo/ldap3/LDAP-primer.md

 ## 2.2.
 Entry naming and organization

-Entries in an LDAP database are logically organized as a tree, called the __directory information tree__ (DIT), and every entry has a property describing its position in the tree.
-The property is named `dn` for "distinguished name", and is unique for an entry.
-Despite using the attribute syntax in the LDIF, it is *not* one of the entry attributes.
+Entries in an LDAP database are logically organized as a tree, called the __directory information tree__ (DIT), and every entry has an attribute describing its position in the tree.
+The attribute is named `dn` for "distinguished name", and is unique for an entry.
 Let's repeat the full entry from the previous section and highlight the naming attributes:

 <pre><code><b>dn</b>: uid=john.doe,ou=People,<i>dc=example,dc=com</i>
 objectClass: top
-objectClass: person
-objectClass: organizationalPerson
 objectClass: inetOrgPerson
 <b>uid</b>: john.doe
 cn: John Doe